Roll Forming Design Guide for Sheet Metal Components

 The number of bends in your component will ultimately determine your roll forming tooling design -- and the associated costs.

-Of course, it’s not on the customer to know every shred of detail of how roll forming companies do their thing.
+Of course, it’s not on the customer to know every shred of detail of how sheet metal rolling companies do metal fabricating.
 But it is important to make sure your roll forming partner has the machine capability to do what you need it to.

-Certain roll forming companies specialize in thick, heavy stuff.
+Certain roll forming companies specialize in thick, heavy metal products.
 Then there are companies that only work on smaller, lighter, and faster stuff.
 Others dabble in both ends of the spectrum and everything in between.

 So when you are selecting a roll form partner, it all comes down to your goals and its available machinery.